Hyperlipidemia and HIV/AIDS: High Cholesterol and Triglycerides

 There are some HIV drugs that have less of an impact on cholesterol and triglycerides.
 These include Edurant (rilpivirine), Viramune (nevirapine), Intelence (etravirine), Isentress (raltegravir), and Selzentry (maraviroc).
 Reyataz (atazanavir) and Prezista (darunavir) are also less likely to increase lipids, but both require use with Norvir (ritonavir), and Norvir does increase lipids.

 If you take HIV drugs, be aware of the possible side effects.
 Get monitored at regular medical check ups for high lipid levels.
-Do not stop or make changes to your HIV drug regimen without speaking to your health care provider.
+It is important that you not not stop or make changes to your HIV drug regimen without speaking to your health care provider.

 Other factors that increase a person's risk of heart disease include: